 Triple P gives parents practical strategies that are really simple to adapt to help them build strong, healthy relationships and allowing them to confidently manage their children’s behaviour and prevent problems developing.

-The Triple P programmes that Compass Be offer are;
+The Triple P programme that Compass Be offers is

 - Fear-less Triple P – Help them break free from anxiety